Podcasts

 Economic Update

-One of my favourite economists is Richard D. Wolff because he always explains complex economic ideas in plain language.
-His understanding of the economy and curren events is refreshing and pragmatic.
-Like a lot of other podcasts on this list, I found out about this one after hearing Wolff's interviews on The Jacobin Show.
-I've always enjoyed hearing his thoughts on the current state of the economy, whether in the US or internationally.
+One of my favourite economists is Richard D. Wolff because he explains economic ideas and contemporary economic issues in plain language.
+(Incidentally, that's how most things should be presented.)
+Like a lot of other podcasts here, I disovered Economic Update after hearing Wolff's interviews on The Jacobin Show.

 Class Unity